Michael Savage: Awards

 On November 17, 2016, Savage was inducted into the National Radio Hall of Fame.
-Savage describes this event as "The capstone of my career."
+Savage describes this event as "the capstone of my career".

-On March 26, 2020, Savage was named by President Trump to serve on the Board of Directors of The Presidio Trust, which teams with the National Park Service to manage the Presidio of San Francisco, the former military fort that is part of the Golden Gate National Recreation Area.
-Savage stated that he hopes "to help save this great legacy while also reminding the public of the military significance of this land.”
-Once on the board, he regularly protested what he believed to be the museum's overemphasis on the facility's use as a Japanese American internment camp during World War II, an action he insisted was not motivated by racism but military necessity.
-He also did not get along with other board members, often writing them angry ALL CAPS emails about small things that greatly angered him; in turn, the rest of the board felt he could have lobbied the administration for additional funding far more intensively than he ever did, given his connections.
-On May 20, 2021, he was ordered to resign from the Board of Directors of The Presidio Trust or he would be fired by the end of the workday.
-The current website for the Presidio Trust Board of Directors no longer shows him as a board member.
+Savage was nominated by Donald Trump to serve on the Board of Directors of The Presidio Trust in 2020.
+Savage frequently got into arguments with other board members, often writing them angry, abusive emails in all caps.
+On May 20, 2021, Savage was formally ordered by the Biden administration to resign from his position.

 Criticism and controversies

 In July 2005, former CBS reporter Bernard Goldberg ranked Savage as number 61 in his book 100 People Who Are Screwing Up America.
 Goldberg wrote that "Savage's brand of over-the-top bile ... puts him right in there with the angriest haters of the Left."
-David Klinghoffer, a National Review columnist, speculated that The Savage Nation "is an act, a put-on."
+David Klinghoffer, a National Review columnist, speculated that The Savage Nation "is an act, a put-on".
 Various progressive advocacy groups such as GLAAD and FAIR accuse Savage of racism, homophobia, transphobia, and Islamophobia because of his controversial statements about homosexuality, Islam, feminism, sex education, and immigration.

 On April 17, 2006, Savage said on the topic of Muslims, "They say, 'Oh, there's a billion of them.'
 I said, 'So, kill 100 million of them, then there'll be 900 million of them.'
 I mean, would you rather die—would you rather us die than them?"
 The remarks made by Savage were seriously criticized worldwide and was taken from an argument dealing with the possibility of a nuclear conflict in that region.
 This was repeated in the media after Savage was barred from entering the UK.

-In the wake of the actor Robin Williams' suicide, Savage said that suicide is an "aggressive act" that shows no consideration for loved ones left behind.
-The assertion prompted criticism.